 - Sell or offer to sell drug paraphernalia,

-- Mail drug paraphernalia or transport it through interstate commerce,
+- Mail drug paraphernalia or transport it through interstate commerce, or

 - Import or export drug paraphernalia.